-14This conclusion is confirmed by Appendix Figure A.10, which shows the results from an analysis where we match the group becoming unemployed at an age of 18 years and 1 month to the employment group using propensity score matching based on employment trajectories from age 16 to 17.
+25This conclusion is confirmed by Appendix Figure A.10, which shows the results from an analysis where we match the group becoming unemployed at 18.1 to the employment group using propensity score matching based on employment trajectories from age 16 to 17.
 The employment rates after job loss (from t = 1 to 12) mirror Figure 6a, suggesting that the result is not driven by selection.